 Raccoons might look like cute little masked bandits, but you absolutely do not want them to think that your house is theirs.
-These animals are not just located in the country.
-You can find them in the suburbs and the city.
+Raccoons are highly adaptable animals and they are common wildlife in many Canadian cities.
 They tend to congregate where there is a good food source, so one of the best ways to get rid of raccoons is to make sure that your trash is off-limits.
+Some raccoons can make attics their homes if they can get access.
+Feel free to call us for professional raccoon removal Cambridge services today.

 - Keep your trash raccoon-free by making sure that the lids to your bins fit properly.
 If your lids are not securely closed, raccoons will see your trash as a buffet for them.